Joy-karthik/Secure-EIC/README.md

 }

-#Second Apperance--->Remove the authorization only access the instance
+#Second Appearance--->Remove the authorization only access the instance

 {